For early stage prostate cancer

 Sometimes, prostate cells become abnormal and form a tumor.
 Symptoms of prostate cancer include blood in the urine, frequent urination - especially at night, weak or interrupted flow, pain and burning and low back pain.
 Often there are no symptoms.

 Prostate cancer is the most common cancer in men, and the 2nd highest killer.
 Conventional treatment uses surgery (removal of the prostate, which causes impotence and incontinence), radiation (scar tissue from radiation causes impotence and incontinence and can cause the cancer to spread) and chemotherapy.

-In addition to harming the immune system, chemo side effects include diarrhea, hair loss, nausea , weakness, urine leakage and infections.
-Doctors often prescribe hormone blockers like Casodex and Lupron, which cause impotence, and when they are stopped the cancer returns with a vengeance.
-It's no wonder that thousands of early stage prostate cancer patients choose to go to Germany for this treatment.
+In addition to harming the immune system, chemo side effects may include diarrhea, hair loss, nausea , weakness, urine leakage and infections.
+Doctors often prescribe hormone blockers like Casodex and Lupron, which often causes impotence, and when they are stopped the cancer typically returns with a vengeance

 HERE'S HOW IT WORKS

 Cancer cells hide from the immune system by coating themselves over and over with a sticky protein called fibirin.
 Fibirin is a mucous that gets hard and forms a shell around the cancer cell.
 Hyperthermia uses that shell to kill the cancer cell.

 Trans-urethral hyperthermia is done twice during your one week stay at the clinic, and takes from one hour to ninety minutes.
 Patients sit in a recliner and watch TV or read while receiving treatment.